brentstewart/nextpertise/content/posts/210218_VHEditor.md

 I've expressed the opinion that the secret sauce in IT right now is Git + Python + WebAPIs.
 VSCode has become this tool that fits into that mix of products perfectly.
 VHEditor allows me to bring that all the way down to my tablet and is definitely worth a look.

-If you are familiar with VSCode, you know there's a lot of different things on the screen.
+If you are familiar with VSCode, you know there's a lot of things on the screen.
 I have a large phone, but I just don't see this being useful on a display below 8".
 You are also really going to need a bluetooth keyboard, especially to use any of the key combinations.
 The app is currently sitting at 3 1/2 stars - I read through the reviews and the issues I see relate to unfamiliar or less technical users.
 Be prepared to put a little thought into it, but I recommend checking this out.